Course Syllabus

 - All exercise problems will be done on paper during class, scanned to PDF, and uploaded to Canvas for grading and comments

-- Exercise problems will be graded lightly: 8/10 for any meaningful work, 9/10 for impartial but correct work, and 10/10 for perfect or nearly perfect work
+- Exercise problems will be graded lightly: 8/10 for any meaningful work, 9/10 for only partial but correct work, and 10/10 for perfect or nearly perfect work

 - Exercise assignments will remain open on Canvas for a week after each class, in case students wish to resubmit answers to improve their grades